German Jesuit, Key Influence on ‘Synodal Path,’ Resigns Position

 As well as general secretary, the Jesuit has also served as head of the Association of German Dioceses (VDD), a public body founded in 1968 that acts as a civil entity of the German bishops’ conference and has considerable influence over diocesan legal and economic matters.

-In 2011, Father Langendörfer was faced with scandalous revelations that VDD owned Verlasgruppe Weltbild GmbH, the largest German bookseller after Amazon, but which published pornography among its titles and had business investments in the pornography industry.
+In 2011, Father Langendörfer was faced with scandalous revelations that VDD owned Verlagsgruppe Weltbild GmbH, the largest German bookseller after Amazon, but which published pornography among its titles and had business investments in the pornography industry.

 Father Lagendörfer, who was also a board member of the Weltbild group, survived the scandal after VDD staff expressed their “full confidence” in him, but VDD’s chairman, Klaus Donaubauer, resigned.